 Britain may be enduringly tea-mad, but like tea-culture itself, it’s all imported - the bulk of it from plantations in Kenya.
 Europe’s cool climate is generally poorly suited to tea leaf cultivation, and while there are a few tea gardens here and there, mostly running for the tourist-attracting novelty value, there’s only one place it’s actually grown at the factory level.

 The Gorreana tea plantation is 137 years old this year, and currently into its 6th generation of owners.
-It’s in Portugal, but don’t go looking for it on the mainland - if you want the tour, you’ll have to leap on a plane and head to the middle of the Atlantic, exactly as we’re doing this coming March.
+It’s in Portugal, but don’t go looking for it on the mainland - if you want the tour, you’ll have to leap on a plane and head to the middle of the Atlantic, exactly as we’re doing whenever we get back to the Azores!

 A century ago, the Gorreana estate was the first place on the island to get electricity, via a water generator - and it’s cost-saving measures like this that have allowed it to thrive on a relatively small yearly output of tea.
 It’s also uniquely Azorean: there are no pests on the islands, so no pesticides or fungicides are required to safeguard the crops and the tea is entirely organic.